Branko Đurić: Bosnian War and relocation to Slovenia

 Ðurić fled Sarajevo in August 1992, four months after the beginning of its besiegement at the outbreak of the Bosnian War.
 He settled in Ljubljana.

-He also works in Croatia, where he had a TV show Pet Minuta Slave (Five Minutes of Fame) on Nova TV, as well as the comedy series Naša mala klinika (Our Little Clinic), aired on POP TV and Nova TV.
+He also worked in Croatia, where he had a TV show Pet Minuta Slave (Five Minutes of Fame) on Nova TV, as well as the comedy series Naša mala klinika (Our Little Clinic), aired on POP TV and Nova TV.

-In the mid-2000s, Ðurić starred in and directed the sitcom Brat bratu, the Slovenian version of Only Fools and Horses; it was cancelled after thirteen episodes due to poor viewership.
+In the mid-2000s, Ðurić starred in and directed the sitcom Brat bratu, the Slovenian version of Only Fools and Horses, though it was cancelled after thirteen episodes due to poor viewership.

 In February 2007, Ðurić appeared on B92 television in Serbia in Ðurine žute minute short segments, a slightly different take on his "Ðurine kućne čarolije" sketch, which he performed on Top lista nadrealista.
 The segments, which had a commercial tie-in with Telekom Srbija's Žute strane (Yellow Pages), mostly received poor reviews and were quickly taken off the air.

 In 2011, Ðurić played a Serbian soldier in the movie In the Land of Blood and Honey.
 This was Đurić's second movie about the Bosnian War, after No Man's Land.

 Musical activity

 Đuro performing on Zenica summer fest on 25 July 2019.

-Concurrent with his career in Yugoslav cinema and theatre, Đurić became involved in music starting in the early 1980s, when he formed a band, Ševe, with childhood friend Nedim Babović.
+Alongside his acting career in Yugoslav cinema and theatre, Đurić became involved in music starting in the early 1980s, when he formed a band, Ševe, with childhood friend Nedim Babović.

 Đurić briefly joined the industrial rock band SCH in 1983 before joining Babović's band Bombaj Štampa.
 Despite sporadic activity, Bombaj Štampa released their eponymous debut album under Diskoton in 1987.

-Ðurić reunited with Bombaj Štampa in December 2008 for a concert in Sarajevo alongside Nedim Babović, drummer Dragan Bajić, and bassist Ernie Mendillo.
+Ðurić reunited with Bombaj Štampa in December 2008 for a concert in Sarajevo, alongside Nedim Babović, drummer Dragan Bajić, and bassist Ernie Mendillo.
 The band later released a new album in 2010.

-On 25 July 2019, Đurić and Bombaj Štampa performed for two hours at the Zenica Summer Fest, including the debut of Čekić (a new song that was due for release later that year in September), as well as one opera.
+On 25 July 2019, Đurić and Bombaj Štampa performed for two hours at the Zenica Summer Fest, including the debut of Čekić, which was a new song that was due for release later that year in September, as well as an opera.

 Personal life

 Đurić married Slovenian actress and singer Tanja Ribič.
-They have two daughters, Zala and Ela.
-He also has a son, Filip, from his first marriage.

-He resides in Ljubljana, where he leads a production company named Theatre 55.
+He resides in Ljubljana, where he leads the production company Theatre 55.